| . The Problem The Solution Classifying Patterns Of Content The Range Of Classification Example: Chevron Ad | Controlling

 as an example of different qualities.
 In different contexts, the candidate's

-bad driving record might be offered as - reason for voting
+bad driving record might be offered as reason for voting

-for another candidate
+for another candidatean irrelevant factor

-in assessing the candidate's qualifications
+in assessing the candidate's qualificationsnegative evidence

 overridden by other more relevant evidence